 This project is an ecotour where visitors receive an ample explanation of the mangrove ecosystem and its species.
 The idea is to encourage people to be in touch in a dynamic and safe manner.
 This tour happens from Tuesday to Friday between 9 am and 3 pm and Saturdays between 9 am and 1 pm.

 You may also like: Meet the reptile house in Vallarta

 In the words of director Jaime Torres, participating in the care of the area “is the opportunity to show that we can keep preserving the natural resources specifically within cities or housing developments for research, training and development in these areas, it is a new chance for everyone”.

 The estuary is a water ecosystem under the category of ecological preserve zone.
 We are fortunate to have it in our town as it is unique in Mexico.
 “El Salado” represents Jalisco and Mexico worldwide in the International Wetlands Network and the Ramsar Convention.

-Workers have two main objectives: to take care of the species and maintain the natural balance of the ecosystem, and to create a link with the population of Puerto Vallarta, inviting locals and visitors to involve them in the activities to assure the preservation of the flora and fauna in the long run.
+Workers have two main objectives.
+One is to take care of the species and maintain the natural balance of the ecosystem.
+The second is to create a link with the population of Puerto Vallarta.
+It seeks to invite locals and visitors to get involved in the activities to assure the preservation of the flora and fauna in the long run.

 The UNAM employees are the ones in charge of locating the nesting areas in order to monitor and understand their movements.

-Another species requiring special attention is the stone crab, locally known as “cajo”, which is consumed as food by the people in town.
+Another species requiring special attention is the stone crab, locally known as “cajo”.
+Cajo is consumed as food by the people in town.

-Its main issue is the estuary location, which is a micro basin in the low part of Vallarta, which makes it the final destination of the leachates coming from the high areas of town, from the city dump.
+Its main issue is the estuary location, which is a micro basin in the low part of Vallarta.
+This location makes it the final destination of the leachates coming from the high areas of town.

-Monitoring the crabs is important as they feed from the soil, which is where heavy metals poisonous for humans are sedimented.
+Monitoring the crabs is important as they feed from the soil, which is where heavy metals poisonous for humans sediment.